Here’s what to do if dark theme isn’t working in File Explorer

 Solution 1 – Make sure that you have the latest updates installed

 If the dark theme isn’t available for File Explorer on your PC, the issue is most likely related to a missing update.
-The dark theme in File Explorer is a new feature, and so far it’s available only in the latest Windows 10 October update.
+The dark theme in File Explorer is a new feature, and so far it’s available only in Windows 10 October update.

 If you don’t have this build installed, then you won’t be able to use the dark theme on your PC.
 To see if you have the October update installed, you just need to do the following: